-2. 5 CMM SAFETY COMMITTEE
+2.5 CMM SAFETY COMMITTEE

-The CMM has a safety committee which liaises closely with the University of Queensland OH&S Division.
+The CMM has a safety committee which liaises closely with the Research Infrastructure H&W Committee and the UQ HS&W Division.
 Membership of the committee is open to all staff.
 There are also client representatives on the committee.
-The committee meets four times a year to consider OH&S matters, to decide on policy and discuss its implementation.
+The committee meets four times a year to consider OH&S matters, to apply policy and discuss its implementation.
 It also conducts periodic safety audits.
-If you wish to raise any safety issue with the committee please inform Rob Gould (Workplace Health and Safety Coordinator) or any member of the committee.
+If you wish to raise any safety issue with the committee, please inform Candice Goodwin (Workplace Health and Safety Coordinator), local staff, or any member of the committee.